SERIOUS SWORD TRAINING.

 Still haven't found the answer?

 No. We do not offer free trial classes.
-Our classes are intentionally small, structured, and coached, so first visits are paid
+Our classes are intentionally small, structured, and coached, so first visits are paid.

 Tasai Ryu is Saboten Kenjutsu’s signature sword curriculum.
 It is our formal training program: structured, progressive, and built for long-term development rather than casual participation alone.